 The constructions "is" and "is not" do not indicate requirements.

-Introduction

-This clause is optional.
-If it exists, it shall be the second unnumbered clause.

 1 Scope

 The objectives of this study are to identify key issues, potential security and privacy requirements and solutions with respect to:

 Whether and how to identify, authenticate and authorize the Authenticable Non-3GPP devices behind the Residential Gateway (RG) connecting to the network.